The Origins of The Cotton Tree Trust

 “I’d rather be dead,” Michael replied.

 I was shocked by the question and pulled a face.
-Michael’s friend shot me a stern look, and I realised how ridiculous my reaction was.
-I was concerned about the niceties of English hospitality – never upset your guests – and didn’t understand until that moment the harsh interrogation Michael would face.
+Aaron shot me a stern look, and I realised how ridiculous my reaction was.
+I was concerned about hospitality – never upset your guests – and didn’t understand until that moment the harsh interrogation Michael would face.
 He gave the right answer.
 Any other would have given Home Office an excuse to put him on a plane.

-We spent several evenings with them eating meat and going through documents.
+Over the next few weeks, we spent several evenings with Michael and Aaron eating meat and going through documents.
 We constructed a statement that was clear, detailed and evidence-based, and we were able to do what his solicitor could not: take our time.
-This was a steep learning curve for me.
 Michael was getting something most asylum seekers can only dream of – relaxed time, professional expertise, a friendly welcome.
 The outcome of these meetings would be an organisation with the tag line:

 We offer relaxed time, professional expertise and a welcoming community.